Pros and Cons of Selling a Home Without a Realtor

 1. You Get to Save On Commission Fees

 On average, realtors charge a 5% commission fee on the property’s sales price.
 Depending on the value of your house, this fee could amount to thousands of dollars.
 By selling without a realtor, you get to save this huge amount and spend it on something else.
-You can use it to remodel your new home, purchase some equipment, or add it to your house savings or downpayment.
+You can use it to remodel your new home, buy some equipment, or add it to your house savings or down payment.

 1. You Get Full Control of the Process

 Selling without a realtor also means you’re in charge of the entire sales process.
 You get to set the price, negotiate with buyers, schedule inspections, and decide what marketing strategies to implement.
+A resource like The Complete Guide to Selling Your Home Without a Realtor can help you navigate the FSBO process with confidence.
 It also means that you manage the process at your own pace and make all the decisions independently.

-1. You Get to Make Direct Communication with Buyers
+1. You Get to Communicate Directly with Buyers

 Cons of Selling Your Home Without a Realtor